Actor file specification

 directory and if not found, then in Actor’s top-level directory.
 This setting is useful if the source code repository has some other Dockerfile in the top-level directory, to separate Actor Docker image from the other one.
 Note that paths in Dockerfile are ALWAYS relative to the Dockerfile’s location.
 When callingapify run

-, the system runs the Actor using the Dockerfile. env
+, the system runs the Actor using the Dockerfile. - When calling

 was renamed toenvironmentVariables